due to COVID-19, we have suspended all in-person retreats until further notice.

 There are perhaps 1000 certified EFT couples therapists and under 300 Gottman-certified couples therapists worldwide.

-All of our therapists are trained in two levels of Gottman Method and many in several other models.
+All of our therapists are trained in two levels of Gottman Method, most have level three and many in several other models.

 I can't emphasize how rare that is for a therapy practice.

-Five of our couples therapists are Certified by the Gottman Institute.
-Two are MASTER TRAINERS who work for and train for the Gottman Institute.
+Seven of our couples therapists are Certified by the Gottman Institute.
+Four are MASTER TRAINERS who work for and train for the Gottman Institute.

 We also have many therapists with EFT levels of training and one certified EFT therapist, on the track to become a supervisor of EFT.

 We know how to help couples.

 We know that diagnosis is essential in medicine.
 That happens with an interview, examination, lab work and perhaps X-rays.
 Couples Therapy has assessment, too.
 We look at you, your marriage, and your situation using interviews, assessment instruments, and videotaping of a particular set of interactions.

 Like a diamond, your marriage is the hardest “jewel” in the rocky world of relationships.
 But with a magnifying glass and precision skill, the jeweler's tap brings out the luster.
 Many marriage are rough stones with hidden brilliance.
 Just waiting to shine.